vakh-kalifatidi/Maze-Problems/README.md

 # Simplify the maze with walled up cells that can be ignored when looking for a path from start to exit.

 logic that I posted can be used to solve the problem of finding a path from start to exit while minimizing calculation time.
+As a result of simplifying the maze, we can build a graph with drastically reduced count of nodes and edges, and we can even apply heavy algorithms like DFS.

 ### Today I will only post the code in C# that walled up the cells